Singer, voice artist, creative, coach

 But I followed my instincts and started session singing and acting.

-Two of my early highlights of the 1980s were:
+Two of my more eclectic early highlights of the 1980s were:

 Backing singer for the Gang of Four on BBC show The Old Grey Whistle Test

-Appearing in Dr Who (not a great artistic accomplishment, but it earns me cool points)
+Appearing in Dr Who - not a great artistic accomplishment, but it earns me cool points with my kids' friends.

 After a while working in the music industry, in bands, songwriting, VoiceOver and making records I returned to conservatoire (Trinity College of Music - now Trinity Laban in Greenwich) and spent 4 wonderful years training full time with my inspirational teacher and tenor, the late John Wakefield.